turbot/steampipe-plugin-aws/docs/tables/aws_elastic_beanstalk_application_version.md

   status = 'Processed';
 ```

-### List the apllication versions of a specific application
+### List the application versions of a specific application

 Identify the application versions of a specific application in your AWS Elastic Beanstalk environment.
 This can help in understanding the different versions available for a specific application and their configurations.